gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 Just like when smart pointers have been added, we didn't ban raw pointers, we are still using them, there is still a need for it.
 With modules, there is still a need for including: interacting with the preprocessor across multiple files.
 And there is nothing wrong with it.

 > But...
 Now you have duplicated code across TU, you are including everywhere!
 Imagine if you have many many large headers for other parts of your code or even external libraries.
+Compilation will be slowed down.

-Ok.
+This is a fine answer.
 The small header above don't have a huge impact on compile time, the header only contained the directives to change the preprocessor state by defining some macros.
 For whole libraries, compile time will be negatively affected... right?
-Well, making every modular translation unit including the same code over and over kind of break the purpose of modules.
+Well, making every modular translation unit including the same code over and over kind of break the purpose of modules indeed.
 It may work, but would not be optimal.
-A better for external libraries would be to create a module interface for the library:
+A better solution for external libraries would be to create a module interface for the library, take SDL for example:

 ```c++
 // sdl.ixx